eovchinn/ADP-pipeline/README.md

 For English, we use the LF converter built in the Boxer semantic parser.

-Logical forms and a knowledge base are input to our abductive reasoner based on Integer Linear Programming [Inoue et al., 2011](http://www.isi.edu/~hobbs/op-acl85.pdf).
+Logical forms and a knowledge base are input to our abductive reasoner based on Integer Linear Programming [[Inoue et al., 2012]](http://www.cl.ecei.tohoku.ac.jp/~naoya-i/resources/jelia2012_paper.pdf).
 The reasoner produces flat first order logic interpretations in the textual format and proof graphs in the PDF format.